xrdocs/virtual-routing/_tutorials/xrv-9000-ucs-m7-appliance-reimage.md

 # Boot Order Update

 # Appliance Reboot

+# Video
+The whole process is illustrated in following video:

 # Conclusion
 This document covered reimage procedure which can be used to stage or recover an IOS XRv 9000 appliance based on Cisco UCS M7 server.
 While IOS XR 24.4.1 was used to illustrate it, the method will be similar for upcoming software releases.